Faye Bryson

-Faye Louise Bryson is an English football defender who plays for Reading in the FA Women's Super League.
+Faye Louise Bryson is an English football player who plays as a defender.
+She is currently a free agent.

+Bryson has previously played for English clubs Everton, Bristol City, and Reading and Australian clubs Central Coast Mariners and Sydney FC.

 Club career

 Everton

 Bryson began her youth career with Liverpool FC before being released and moving to Everton's academy where she captained the team in the 2014 FA Woman's Youth Cup final.
 Bryson made her senior debut in April 2015 in a WSL 2 match against London Bees.
 She scored her first goal for Everton against Aston Villa during the 2017 Spring Series.

 Bristol City

 On 18 January 2020, Bryson left Everton to sign with the FA WSL team Bristol City.
+On 1 July 2020, she signed a two year contract extension with the club.

 Reading

 On 6 July 2021, Bryson joined Reading, signing a two-year deal at the FA WSL club.
+After scoring one goal in 47 appearances, she departed the club in June 2023, at the end of her contract.

+Central Coast Mariners

+In September 2023, Bryson joined A-League Women club Central Coast Mariners.
+She scored her first goal for the club against Melbourne Victory on 26 November 2023, scoring in the 71st minute.
+Bryson made 21 league appearances during her time with the club.

+Sydney FC

+In September 2024, Bryson joined A-League Women club Sydney FC.
+In June 2025, the club announced she would not be retained for next season.
+Bryson left after playing 17 league matches for the club.

+Personal life

+Bryson supports Liverpool, but joined Everton in order to develop better as a youth player.

+Bryson is in a relationship with Kyah Simon.